 We’ve Come So Far.
 Or Have We?

-My first major brush with milk allergy disbelief came during a call with a certifying agency about eight years ago.
+My first major brush with milk allergy disbelief came during a call with a certifying agency about a decade ago.
 They were involved in lab testing for gluten-free food certification, and thought there was a huge opportunity in dairy-free certification.
 I inquired about liability issues, and they stated, “that shouldn’t be a problem since milk doesn’t cause life-threatening reactions.”
 After hanging up the phone, I emailed Sabrina Shannon’s story to them.
 Sabrina was lost to a milk allergy tragedy, and her story sparked some of the first food allergy legislation.
 I never heard from that certifying agency again.

 I later read a WebMD report on the need for better food allergy guidelines.
 It briefly introduced me to Matt Mitchell, a then 20 year old college student who had experienced several close calls due to a lifelong milk allergy.
 His emergency room visits were frequent, including one on Christmas day.
 He had consumed dark chocolate that was made on shared equipment with milk chocolate.
 In the article, Matt’s mother Lynda stated, “I call milk allergies the Rodney Dangerfield of food allergies.
 They don’t get the respect that peanut allergies get because most people confuse them with lactose intolerance.
 But just like peanuts or shellfish, a milk allergy can be life threatening.”